Artist - Lucinda Williams 2

 Sweet Old World

-A worthy definition of the descriptor “instant classic", Williams’s fourth album was rightfully heralded by critics upon its release for its fully realized story songs and direct, uncensored view of longing (‘Six Blocks Away’ and ‘Something About What Happens When We Talk’) and loss (‘Little Angel, Little Brother).
+A worthy definition of the descriptor “instant classic", Williams’s fourth album from 1992 was rightfully heralded by critics upon its release for its fully realized story songs and direct, uncensored view of longing (‘Six Blocks Away’ and ‘Something About What Happens When We Talk’) and loss (‘Little Angel, Little Brother).

 1